 Here’s how to fold shirts following the KonMari method!
 I’ll cover T-shirts and long-sleeved T-shirts, so you know exactly how to do it!

-One little note on folding any type of shirt: Always start with the item face down.
+One little note on folding any shirt: Always start with the item face down.

 That way, you’ll be able to see the design when it’s folded away.
 It will make it easier to find in your drawer, so you won’t get mixed up between different shirts.